sohang3112/machine-learning-practice/NeuralNetworkArchitectures_NOTES.md

 **Sliding vs Rolling Windows**: Sliding (overlapping window), Rolling (non-overlapping window)

+### Natural Language Processing (NLP)
+NLP Tasks:
+- *Sentiment Analysis*: classify text as positive / negative
+- *Translation*
+- *Answer Questions* based on text, like who is the hero, what actions occurred, etc.
+- *Summarize / Paraphrase*
+- **Natural Language Generation (NLG)** - gen text that follows *prompt*.
+A popular technique is **Autoregression** in which one word is generated following prompt, then it's appended to prompt and then next word generated, and so on.
+- *Logical Flow*: Sentence S1 asserts a premise, sentence S2 asserts condition based on premise.
+Verify if S2 logically follows from S1. **It's difficult, generally requires human help.**

+A *Language Model* takes a sequence of words as input and tells us probability of it being a well-formed sentence.
+Word-based approach is used - each word is converted to a number, where the *vocabalary* has the list of all words and their corresponding indices / numbers.

 ## Convolutional Neural Networks (CNN)
 Deep Learning Models in which Convolutional Layers play a significant role. *All-Convolution Networks* have all layers as only convolutional layers.